 Atlas Air Worldwide (AAWW) Gains But Lags Market: What You Should Know

-Heading into today, shares of the airplane leasing company and service provider had lost 6.44% over the past month, lagging the Transportation sector's loss of 4.82% and the S&P 500's loss of 5.71% in that time.
+Prior to today's trading, shares of the airplane leasing company and service provider had lost 7.3% over the past month.
+This has lagged the Transportation sector's loss of 5.05% and the S&P 500's loss of 4.31% in that time.

-Wall Street will be looking for positivity from Atlas Air Worldwide as it approaches its next earnings report date.
+Investors will be hoping for strength from Atlas Air Worldwide as it approaches its next earnings release.
 On that day, Atlas Air Worldwide is projected to report earnings of $3.30 per share, which would represent a year-over-year decline of 19.51%.
-Our most recent consensus estimate is calling for quarterly revenue of $1.11 billion, up 12.05% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.11 billion, up 12.05% from the prior-year quarter.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $16.27 per share and revenue of $4.59 billion, which would represent changes of -12.1% and +13.97%, respectively, from the prior year.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
 Atlas Air Worldwide is holding a Zacks Rank of #3 (Hold) right now.

-Investors should also note Atlas Air Worldwide's current valuation metrics, including its Forward P/E ratio of 3.85.
-For comparison, its industry has an average Forward P/E of 13.34, which means Atlas Air Worldwide is trading at a discount to the group.
+In terms of valuation, Atlas Air Worldwide is currently trading at a Forward P/E ratio of 3.9.
+This valuation marks a discount compared to its industry's average Forward P/E of 13.93.

 The Transportation - Air Freight and Cargo industry is part of the Transportation sector.
-This group has a Zacks Industry Rank of 76, putting it in the top 31% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 107, which puts it in the top 43% of all 250+ industries.

 To follow AAWW in the coming trading sessions, be sure to utilize Zacks.com.